ziirish/burp-ui/docs/step-by-step.rst

     /etc/init.d/burp start

 Now we can configure `Burp-UI`_.
-The package comes with a default configuration and init scripts.
-We copy them at the right place:
+The package comes with a default configuration.
+We copy it at the right place:

 ::

-    cp /usr/local/share/burpui/contrib/debian/init.sh /etc/init.d/burp-ui
-    chmod +x /etc/init.d/burp-ui
-    update-rc.d burp-ui defaults
     cp /usr/local/share/burpui/etc/burpui.sample.cfg /etc/burp/burpui.cfg